MODERATE-Project/building-stock-analysis/T3.2-static-analysis/README.md

 The directory is structured as follow:

 - `data /` directory collecting all data
-	- `HEU MODERATE Building Stock Data_Sources.csv` data in the long format with all details and data source
+	- `v1.1_Data_T3.2_Staticanalysis_EU27BuildingStock2020_Sources.csv` data in the long format with all details and data source
-	- `HEU MODERATE Building Stock Data.xlsx` data in the wide format (separate sheet for each country
+	- `v1.1_Data_T3.2_Staticanalysis_EU27BuildingStock2020.xlsx` data in the wide format (separate sheet for each country

 ### Columns Abbreviation Legend